wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

      The wis2downloader is also available as a standalone service that can be run on a different system from the one that is publishing the WIS2 notifications.
 See [wis2downloader](https://pypi.org/project/wis2downloader/) for more information for using the wis2downloader as a standalone service.

-     If you like to develop your own service for subscribing to WIS2 notifications and downloading data, you can use the [wis2downloader source code](https://github.com/wmo-im/wis2downloader) as a reference.
+     If you like to develop your own service for subscribing to WIS2 notifications and downloading data, you can use the [wis2downloader source code](https://github.com/World-Meteorological-Organization/wis2downloader) as a reference.

 !!!
 Other tools for accessing WIS2 data

     The following tools can also be used to discover and access data from WIS2:

     - [pywiscat](https://github.com/wmo-im/pywiscat) provides search capability atop the WIS2 Global Discovery Catalogue in support of reporting and analysis of the WIS2 Catalogue and its associated discovery metadata
-    - [pywis-pubsub](https://github.com/wmo-im/pywis-pubsub) provides subscription and download capability of WMO data from WIS2 infrastructure services
+    - [pywis-pubsub](https://github.com/World-Meteorological-Organization/pywis-pubsub) provides subscription and download capability of WMO data from WIS2 infrastructure services

 ## Preparation

 Before starting please login to your student VM and ensure your wis2box instance is up and running.

-## Exercise 1: viewing the wis2download dashboard in Grafana
+## Viewing the wis2download dashboard in Grafana

-Open a web browser and navigate to the Grafana dashboard for your wis2box instance by going to `http://<your-host>:3000`.
+Open a web browser and navigate to the Grafana dashboard for your wis2box instance by going to `http://YOUR-HOST:3000`.

 Click on dashboards in the left-hand menu, and then select the **wis2downloader dashboard**.